Collision Insurance Explained: What It Covers, Costs & When You Need It

 See if you qualify for a lower rate in less than 2 minutes

 Collision insurance is a critical component of auto coverage that protects your vehicle when accidents happen.
 Whether you're financing a new car or driving an older vehicle, understanding how collision insurance works helps you make smart decisions about protection and costs.
-This guide breaks down everything from coverage details to deductible selection.
+This guide breaks down everything from what's covered and what's not, to deductible strategies and 2026 average pricing.

-You'll learn what collision insurance covers and its specific exclusions, helping you avoid surprises when filing claims.
-We'll explore typical costs, factors affecting your premiums, and strategies for choosing the right deductible based on your financial situation and vehicle value.
-Discover when collision coverage is required versus optional, and get clear guidance on when dropping coverage makes financial sense.
+You'll learn what collision insurance covers and its specific exclusions, helping you avoid surprises when filing a claim.
+We'll explore the latest cost data, the key factors affecting your premiums in 2026, and how to choose the right deductible based on your financial situation.
+You'll also get clear guidance on when collision coverage is required by lenders, when it's optional, and when dropping it makes solid financial sense using the proven 10% rule.

 Key Pinch Points